dadams42/GravSphere2/README.md

 # GravSphere2

-GravSphere 2 is an improved solver of the spherical higher-order Jeans equations, designed to mass-model galaxies and star clusters with minimal bias and maximizing information content.
-It improves on previous versions of GravSphere and other methods by removing the need for binning and performing a full general treatment of higher moments.
+GravSphere 2 is an improved solver of the spherical higher-order Jeans equations, designed to mass-model systems of stellar tracers in equilibrium such as galaxies and star clusters with minimal bias and maximizing information content.
+It improves on previous versions of GravSphere and other methods by removing the need for binning, using self-consistent non-Gaussian velocity distribution function modeling and performing a fully general treatment of higher moments, solving the fourth-order Jeans equations.

 Here is some important information about GravSphere2 (for more information, check also python source files of the code):